Tonmpa/ytdlpro/readme.md

 might update later if I have spare time.

 ### setup
-just clone the repo, cd into the directory and type npm run start. then head over to http://localhost:3000 and it should be up and running. change the port if you want.
+just clone the repo, cd into the directory, type ``npm i`` to install the required packages. after that, run ``npm run start``. then head over to http://localhost:3000 and the thing should be up and running. change the port if needed.